saghirb/ggplot2-Intro-Workshop/README.md

 - Share the solutions to the exercises (zip file)
     + https://github.com/saghirb/ggplot2-Intro-Workshop/raw/master/Share/ggplot2-Solutions.zip

-# Re-creating the Workshop Materials.
+## Re-creating the Workshop Materials.

 Run the [_make.R](https://github.com/saghirb/ggplot2-Intro-Workshop/blob/master/_make.R)
 script in the R console.

 ## Why `ggplot2`?

 It produces elegant graphics by design.
-It is very flexible mean that you can customise your plots or add new features to the `ggplot2`[^ggplot2ext] ecosystem.
+It is very flexible allowing you to customise your plots or add new features (via extensions) to the `ggplot2` ecosystem (see https://www.ggplot2-exts.org/gallery/).

 `ggplot2` is an essential must have package your R tool kit.
 Be brave give it a go :)